Valytia/ECCFilamentDryerScript/README.md

-# Elegoo Centauri Carbon Filament Dryer Script
+# Elegoo™ Centauri Carbon Filament Dryer Script
 This script was created to dry the filament using the built-in hot bed inside of Centauri Carbon printer.

 ### Installing